Skip to content

 See them at the Mr. Local History Gift Shop

-“High Park has as many as 60 ancient oaks, which is not surpassed by any other site I know, but more interestingly these trees could go back further than the middle ages as they were not planted and simply grew.
-At least 60 Middle Age oaks have been unearthed in a survey of the grounds of Blenheim Palace in Oxfordshire, with four of them measuring almost 30 feet in diameter.
-It was previously thought that Moccas Park, in Suffolk, Windsor Great Park, in Berkshire and Savernake Forest, Wiltshire, had the largest collection of the ancient trees, but the new research means Blenheim Palace has overtaken them.
+“High Park has as many as 60 ancient oaks, which is not surpassed by any other site I know, but more interestingly these trees could go back further than the Middle Ages as they were not planted and simply grew.
+At least 60 Middle Ages oaks have been unearthed in a survey of the grounds of Blenheim Palace in Oxfordshire, four measuring almost 30 feet in diameter.
+It was previously thought that Moccas Park, in Suffolk, Windsor Great Park, in Berkshire, and Savernake Forest, Wiltshire, had the largest collection of ancient trees.
+Still, the new research means Blenheim Palace has overtaken them.

 The Major Oak is a large English oak (Quercus robur) near the village of Edwinstowe in the midst of Sherwood Forest, Nottinghamshire, England.

-England’s Perthshire’s Fortingall Yew, estimated to be around 5,000 years old making it older than Stonehenge.
+England’s Perthshire Fortingall Yew is estimated to be around 5,000 years old making it older than Stonehenge.

 10 Oldest Trees in the World

-1. Methuselah – While Methuselah still stands as of 2016 at the ripe old age of 4,848 in the White Mountains of California, in Inyo National Forest, another bristlecone pine in the area was discovered to be over 5,000 years old.
-Methuselah and its unnamed senior pine’s exact locations are kept a close secret in order to protect them.
-Its age of around 4844–4845 years makes it the world’s oldest known living non-clonal organism.
-The ancient tree is named after Methuselah, a Biblical figure having the longest mentioned lifespan in the Bible of 969 years.
+1. Methuselah—As of 2016, Methuselah still stands at the ripe old age of 4,848 in the White Mountains of California, in Inyo National Forest, while another bristlecone pine in the area was discovered to be over 5,000 years old.
+Methuselah and its unnamed senior pine’s exact locations are kept a close secret to protect them.
+Around 4844–4845 years make it the world’s oldest known living non-clonal organism.
+The ancient tree is named after Methuselah, a Biblical figure with the longest lifespan in the Bible, 969 years.

 2. arv-e Abarqu, also called the “Zoroastrian Sarv,” is a cypress tree in Yazd province, Iran.
 The tree is estimated to be at least 4,000 years old